instantX-research/InstantID/README.md

 ### Kolors Vision

 We have adapted InstantID for [Kolors](https://huggingface.co/Kwai-Kolors/Kolors-diffusers).
-Leveraging Kolors' robust text generation capabilities, InstantID can be integrated with Kolors to simultaneously generate ID and text.
+Leveraging Kolors' robust text generation capabilities 👍👍👍, InstantID can be integrated with Kolors to simultaneously generate $ID$ and $text$.

 | demo | demo | demo |